 For one thing, there may not be enough pollinators (such as bees) nearby.
 This can happen if you or your neighbors use pesticides, or if a nearby business causes pollution that harms bees.

-If a lack of pollinators is a problem in your garden, you can hand-pollinate with an electric toothbrush.
+If a lack of pollinators is a problem in your garden, you can hand-pollinate with an electric toothbrush (among other methods).
 For more information, check out my article on how to hand pollinate tomato plants.

 Another potential problem that can prevent pollination is high or low humidity levels.
 Unfortunately, there is not much you can do about this one!

-High humidity means that the male part of the flower cannot release its pollen.
+High humidity means that the male part of the flower cannot release its pollen onto the female part of the flower.
 Low humidity means that the pollen will not stick to the female part of the flower.

-There are several other environmental factors that can delay tomato production, including water, light, nutrient deficiencies, pests, and diseases.
+There are several other environmental factors that can delay tomato production, including:

 For more information, check out my article on why your tomato plants are not producing fruit.